adobe/acc-js-sdk/README.md

 ## Auto-refresh caches

 The SDK includes a mechnism to maintain the schemas and options caches up-to-date by polling the Campaign server on a regular basis (10 seconds by default).
 The server returns the list of entities (schemas or options) which have changed since they were cached, and the client removes them from the cache.
+When a schema changes, the corresponding methods are also removed from the method cache.

 This mechanism is not activate by default but can be activated or deactivated by the following functions